Spinal services

 Lumbar disc replacement

 A lumbar disc replacement involves removing a damaged or worn-out spinal disc in the lower back and replacing it with an artificial disc.
-This surgery aims to relieve pain and improve mobility by restoring the natural function and alignment of the spine.
+Spinal discs provide spine mobility and stack the vertebrae together.
+They contain a gel-like fluid that acts as the spine's natural shock absorbers.
+After receiving a lumbar disc replacement, an artificial disc typically bonds to the vertebrae bone within 12 weeks.
+This surgery aims to relieve pain while preserving mobility by restoring the natural function and alignment of the spine.

 1 What's involved?